CamelCase to snake_case Conversion in JavaScript

 Constraints

-- The input string will consist of alphanumeric characters and may contain uppercase and lowercase letters.
+- The input string will only contain alphanumeric characters (a-z, A-Z, 0-9) and underscores (_).

-- The input string length will be between 0 and 1000 characters, inclusive.
+- The input string length can be up to 1000 characters.

-- The function should aim for efficient processing, ideally with a time complexity of O(n), where n is the length of the input string.
+- The function should execute in O(n) time complexity, where n is the length of the input string.

 Notes